 Many cat owners believe that if their pets don’t go outside, they won’t get have fleas.
 Well, this isn’t entirely true, especially if you have some rooms in your that’re rarely used.
 As such, even if your cat stays indoors throughout the day, they might still face the risk of being attacked by these blood-suckers.
 This problem isn’t limited to cats alone because other domestic pets may also fall into the same trouble.
 Of course, you can solve the issue using special flea sprays, but it’d be prudent to find the source of the problem first.

 Unlike ticks, which go into dormancy during the cold seasons, which fall asleep even in cold weather, fleas are active all year round.
 They live not only on streets but also in the basements of residential buildings and entrances.
 They hide in nooks, crannies, and crevices, behind baseboards, in the furniture, folds of linen, carpets, bedding, and the pet’s house.
 Therefore, explore the common ways your domestic cat can face the flea problem without putting its furry paw behind the threshold.

 From this explanation, it’s clear that your indoor cats aren’t as safe as you might have thought.
-It’s, therefore, imperative that you protect it at all times using methods like a cat flea collar or sprays.
+It’s, therefore, imperative that you protect it at all times using methods like a DEWELPRO or sprays.
 But before you get to the treatment phase, why not work on prevention first?
 This article aims to cover some of the most common ways your pet can attract ticks within your home.